In-Memory vs Persistent Queue Storage

 value: "50"

-# Operational Impact: Scales workers when backlog exceeds 50.
+# Scales workers when backlog exceeds 50.

 # Prevents memory exhaustion and reduces p99 latency under spikes.